-Below we discuss similarities and differences between ESCA/XPS and AES, and when each technique is utilized.
+Below we discuss the similarities and differences between ESCA/XPS and AES, and when each technique is utilized.

 ESCA and AES are both known for their ability to analyze thin films, stains and contaminants on the surfaces of products.
 Also, both techniques can be used to analyze passivation layers on metallic surfaces.
 AES can be performed on conductive and semi-conductive materials, ESCA can be performed on these types of materials in addition to polymers, glass and other insulating materials.
 As a result, both techniques can be useful for electronics and medical device manufacturers.

 Instrumentation and Sample Extraction

 ESCA analysis, which is also called X-Ray Photoelectron Spectroscopy (or XPS), uses an x-ray beam to excite atoms on the surface of a solid sample, which results in the emission of photoelectrons.
 Then, an energy analysis of the photoelectrons is performed to identify both elemental and chemical bonding information.

 On the other hand, AES uses an electron beam to excite atoms, which results in the emission of electrons known as Auger electrons.
 Like ESCA, an energy analysis is then conducted to uncover the analytical information.